 - Stiffness.
 The immobilization required to heal a fracture in the upper arm bone can sometimes result in painfully limited range of motion of the elbow or shoulder.

 - Bone infection.
-If any part of your broken bone protrudes through your skin, it may be exposed to germs that can cause infection.
+If a part of your broken bone protrudes through your skin, it can be exposed to germs that can cause infection.
 Prompt treatment of this type of fracture is critical.

 - Nerve or blood vessel injury.
-If the upper arm bone (humerus) fractures into two or more pieces, the jagged ends may injure nearby nerves and blood vessels.
-Seek immediate medical attention if you notice any numbness or circulation problems.
+If the upper arm bone (humerus) fractures into two or more pieces, the jagged ends can injure nearby nerves and blood vessels.
+Seek immediate medical attention if you notice numbness or circulation problems.

-Depending on the severity of the break, your family doctor or the emergency room physician may recommend that an orthopedic surgeon examine you or your child.
+Depending on the severity of the break, your family doctor or the emergency room physician might refer you or your child to a doctor who specializes in injuries of the body's musculoskeletal system (orthopedic surgeon).

 What you can do